lucasktlee/posts/drafts/blockchains-potential.md

 Quite a lot.
 There are quite a number of startups that are beginning to leverage the idea that the blockchain is not merely a tool that allows Bitcoin to function, but also serves as a building block for other innovative ideas.

+#### Remittances

+#### Storage

+* **[Storj](http://storj.io/):** Decentralized cloud storage using peer-to-peer protocols, the blockchain, and cryptography to store data across a peer network rather than centralized cloud storage.
+This has some interesting potential, though I suspect that psychological issues of trust and accountability will likely dominate the initial discussions they have with insitutional or corporate clients.

 ## Final Thoughts